Remarks on Serre's modularity conjecture: Preliminary results

 Remark: this ``modified" definition does not affect at all the proof of existence of such a $q$ and $t$.\\

-As in section 8.4 of [KW06], at a large characteristic $t$ we add the extra ramification at $q$ in order to reduce the proof to representations being good dihedral at $q$.
+As in section 8.4 of [KW2], at a large characteristic $t$ we add the extra ramification at $q$ in order to reduce the proof of Serre's conjecture to representations being locally good-dihedral at $q$.
 In all steps of the proof we will work in characteristics which are sufficiently small with respect to $q$ and $t$, namely smaller than a certain bound $B$ previously given.
-Thus, we know that all residual representations that we encounter maintain the good dihedral prime $q$ in their levels and thus have non-solvable image. \\
+Thus, we know that all residual representations that we encounter maintain the good dihedral prime $q$ in their levels and thus have non-solvable image (cf. Lemma 6.3 of loc. cit.).
+Let us formally summarize these results in the following:

-Conclusion: we can assume that we start with a representation which is good dihedral at a (very large) prime $q$.
+\begin{lema} (Khare-Wintenberger): Given a Galois representation $\bar{\rho}_p$ in characteristic $p$ ($p$ odd) of Serre's level $N$, weight $k$ and non-solvable image, and a bound $B$ greater than the maximum of $N, p$ and $k$, there exist primes $t$ and $q$ as in the definition of ``locally good-dihedral at $q$ with respect to the bound $B$" given above such that the modularity of $\bar{\rho}_p$ can be deduced from the modularity of a residual representation $\bar{\rho}'_p$ in characteristic $p$ of level $Nq^2$ which is locally good-dihedral at $q$.\\ To establish the modularity of such a $\bar{\rho}'_p$ we are going to proceed through strongly compatible systems which are going to be linked in suitable characteristics, and as long as we work exclusively in characteristics smaller than $B$ all residual representations are going to be locally good-dihedral at $q$ and will thus have non-solvable images. \end{lema}